sallyyrong/Predict-Recidivism-Using-Supervised-Machine-Learning/README.md

   </h2>
 <h3>
   <strong>
-  write-up.html
+  write-up.pdf
   </strong>
   </h3>
   <p>
-    This is the write-up that communicate the results of our project.
-It including visual outputs of our written code in R, and data visualizations.
+    This is the write-up that communicates the results of our project.
+It including visual outputs of our written code in R, and data visualizations of the three models employed, in addition to tables and graphs.

 <h3>
   <strong>